-- Through research and testing, we have identified 6 assessment tools.
+- Through research and testing, we have identified 6 assessment tools for adults and children aged seven years and older.
 We’ve called this the assessment toolkit.

 - Depending on their age and disability, new and existing NDIS participants will undertake three or four of these tools as part of their independent assessment.